 Don’t eat in Public during Ramadan

 Irrespective of whether you’re Muslim or not, eating in public during the holy month of Ramadan is completely forbidden.
 In the past, a foreign couple was caught for slurping juice at a petrol station.
 While many find this ridiculous, it is matter of tradition and should be respected.
 However, these rules are generally quite lenient at hotels; with the staff screening the restaurants so that you can eat in peace and not upset people around.
+Check also the list of restaurants where you can eat during Ramadan.

 Don’t just reveal your sexual orientation to anyone